 - Manchester College, Bachelor of Arts in business, communications, and arts, 1989

-I am a member of the National Network of Consultants to Grantmakers (NNCG) and the Purposeful Planning Institute.
+I am a member of the National Network of Consultants to Grantmakers (NNCG), the Purposeful Planning Institute, and Advisors in Philanthropy.
 I am committed to NNCG’s Code of Ethical Conduct and the NACGP’s Model Standards of Practice for the Charitable Gift Planner.